Signed Into Law

 Which agencies enforce SB1502?

-SB1502 is enforced by Texas Comptroller of Public Accounts (Truth-in-Taxation oversight) and Local Independent School District Governing Bodies (Restricted entity).
+SB1502 is enforced by Local Independent School District Governing Bodies (Restricted entity) and Texas Comptroller of Public Accounts (Truth-in-Taxation oversight).

 Q

-The compliance urgency for SB1502 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1502 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q